axe-api/docs/docs/learn/testing.md

 ## Overview

-As Axe API, we want to use internal codes for the CRUD operations.
-Also, we want to provide some escape points such as [Hooks](/advanced/hooks.html), [Events](/advanced/hooks.html#events), [Middlewares](/basics/middlewares.html), etc. By doing that, you can focus your business logic in your escape points.
+As Axe API, we want to use internal codes for the **CRUD** operations.
+Also, we want to provide some escape points such as [Hooks](/advanced/hooks.html), [Events](/advanced/hooks.html#events), [Middlewares](/basics/middlewares.html), etc. By doing that, you can yourfocus your business logic in escape points.

 Let's look at the following hook;